CTalvio/lemmytrixposter/README.md

 ### Config

-Run the executable once to create the `lemmytrixposter.toml` config file.
-Open it and edit it.
+The tool is configured by editing `lemmytrixposter.toml`.
+If the file is missing, run lemmytrixposter once to create it.

 You will need a matrix account for yourself, and another for the bot to use.
 Create these on any matrix instance you like.